-The auditor's remuneration is borne by the Fund.
+The auditors' remuneration is borne by the Fund.
 Fees are stated exclusive of GST.

-15. Related party transactions
+15 Related party transactions

-The Responsible Entity of Allspring Emerging Markets Equity Fund is Equity Trustees Limited (ABN 46 004 031 298) (AFSL 240975).
+The Responsible Entity of Colchester Emerging Markets Bond Fund is Equity Trustees Limited (ABN 46 004 031 298) (AFSL 240975).
 Accordingly, transactions with entities related to Equity Trustees Limited are disclosed below.

-The Responsible Entity has contracted services to Stone Door Pty Ltd to act as Fund Manager for the Fund, who in turn has appointed Allspring Global Investments, LLC to act as Investment Manager, and Apex Fund Services Pty Ltd (an Apex Group Company) to act as Custodian and Administrator for the Fund.
+The Responsible Entity has contracted services to Colchester Global Investors (Singapore) Pte.
+Ltd. to act as Investment Manager for the Fund and The Northern Trust Company to act as Custodian and Administrator for the Fund.
 The contracts are on normal commercial terms and conditions.

-a.
-Key management personnel
+(a) Key management personnel

-i.
-Directors
+(i) Directors